xirzo/MyLang/README.md

 This is a simple interpreter written in [Zig](https://ziglang.org) in order to learn it.
 It utilizes [Pratt parsing](https://en.wikipedia.org/wiki/Operator-precedence_parser) technique.
+Currently it only parses only expressions.

 ## Need to do

 ### Parsing

 - [] parse statements
+- [x] parse infix operators
 - [x] parse prefix operators
 - [x] parse postfix operators